Day Six on The Mother Road US Route 66

 Old Route 66, The Mother Road, The Main Street of America,

-should heed this advice: this is the most desolate stretch of highway on The Mother Road.
+should heed this advice: this is the most desolate stretch of highway while driving The Mother Road.
 Make sure you have plenty of gas and water.

 After traveling through miles of desert, I blinked as I went through